YelavarthiLalitya/Knowledge-Based-Search-Retrieval-System/README.md

 ## Features
 - **Document Upload**: Users can upload PDF files.
 - **Search Functionality**: Allows users to search for terms in uploaded documents and returns the relevant pages.
+- - **Chat Functionality**: Users can interact with the system through a chat interface, asking questions about the content of the uploaded documents, which are processed using a language model for responses.

 ## Setup Instructions